Rustic Farro Soup with Sausage

 I had my first taste of farro in Florence at Trattoria dei Quattro Leoni and was instantly a fan.
 As much as gorgeous dishes like this Strawberry Caprese Farro Salad tempt me, I wanted another bowl of this soup.

-I had high expectations for this rustic farro soup.
+I had high expectations for this Tuscan farro soup.
 It smelled incredible as it simmered away in the kitchen.

 Bill, my harshest critic, said he wasn’t thrilled with the taste, but I’m thinking it was a combination of the heat, the mushrooms and the “foreign” grain.
 I could imagine him thinking, “Have you heard of pasta??”
 I, on the other hand, loved this delectable concoction!

 I made a tasty Sausage Pasta Soup for my book club last month.
 A couple of friends asked for the recipe.
 One got back to me after she found this farro soup recipe while perusing the blog.
 From her email: THIS soup ROCKS.
 I feel that it’s conceptually so “in” and it is superb!!

 - This is a very versatile recipe.
 If you don’t like mushrooms, leave them out.
 Want to add some celery?
 Go right ahead.